bulior/PS5BUYBOT/README.md

 Telegram notification on Startup:<br>
 <a href="https://i.ibb.co/mN41Kjv/2021-02-07-10-23-45-Window.png"><img src="https://i.ibb.co/mN41Kjv/2021-02-07-10-23-45-Window.png" alt="2021-02-07-10-23-45-Window" border="0"></a><br><br>

-get status with telegram:<br>
+get status updates with telegram:<br>
-Until now you must send an /end option to stop  status messaging
+Until now you must send an /end option to stop status messaging<br>
 <a href="https://i.ibb.co/qp4yQWK/2021-02-07-10-27-30-Window.png"><img src="https://i.ibb.co/qp4yQWK/2021-02-07-10-27-30-Window.png" alt="2021-02-07-10-27-30-Window" border="0"></a><br><br>

-python terminal looks like this while running:<br>
+python terminal looks like this:<br>
 <a href="https://i.ibb.co/xFnWyGt/2021-02-07-10-29-01-Window.png"><img src="https://i.ibb.co/xFnWyGt/2021-02-07-10-29-01-Window.png" alt="2021-02-07-10-29-01-Window" border="0"></a><br><br>

-If the Item is in stock, the bot will inform you and on Amazon the bot will add it to your basket and will automaticly log in<br>
+If the Item is in stock, the bot will inform you and on Amazon the bot will add it to your basket, will automaticly log in, will inform you with price tag and ask to buy:<br>
-On every step the Bot will send you screenshots.<br><br>
+For every step you will receive screenshots.<br><br>
-An example purchase - PS5 controller:<br>
+An example purchase looks like this:<br>
 <a href="https://i.ibb.co/JKBw1Vh/2021-02-07-10-37-02-Window.png"><img src="https://i.ibb.co/JKBw1Vh/2021-02-07-10-37-02-Window.png" alt="2021-02-07-10-37-02-Window" border="0"></a><br><br>

 If you buy it:<br>